 Being totally outside a fashion industry city and the accompanying mentors/peers/investors, we never saw runway shows as a viable option.
 Instead, we hosted intimate salons and soirees.
 It was a better way for us to showcase hospitality amidst our immersive fashion installations.
 The early 2000’s were a constant loop of excitement as we shuttled between Los Angeles, New York, San Francisco, and Portland.
 Those in the know could always find us tucked away in a bungalow at the Chateau Marmont or a string of rooms at The Bowrey.

 Renowned San Francisco vocalist Veronica Klaus has always shared our passion for fine vintage fashion.
-And as a Torso Vintages Ambassador, she also shared her expertise and kindness with so many!
+She also shared her expertise and kindness with so many and continues to support the brand today!
 Please view her wonderful work at VeronicaKlausMusic.com

 San Francisco has neither fashion nor entertainment industry-driven events.
 Here, charity events showcase the latest high fashion looks.
 Before social media, being photographed was everything!
-Torso Vintages quickly became the need to know go-to place to be styled head to toe for red carpet looks.
+Vintage shops quickly became the need to know go-to place to be styled head to toe for red carpet looks.

-Our wildly talented Torso alum José A. Guzman Colón shot this video of legendary Sonique gracing our last downtown showroom.
+José A. Guzman Colón shot this video of legendary Sonique gracing our last downtown SF showroom.
 José and Sonique highlight the cavernous mysteries it beheld.
 We were so proud to have Sonique, fresh off of a powerful performance on Season 2 of RuPaul’s Drag Race – where she had just made history as the show’s first trans performer.

 We love to assist film industry professionals in creating the rich period looks needed in a visually convincing scene.
 This dramatic Lilli Ann of San Francisco suit jacket fitted the haunting mood of a brooding Metropolis perfectly on the show Gotham.